nus-cs2113-AY2223S2/ip/docs/README.md

 ### `find` - Find specific items

-Find all items that contain the specified keyword.
+Find all reminders that contain the specified keyword.

 Format: `find (keyword)`

 Expected output:

-Returns the list of items that contain the keyword.
+Returns the list of reminders that contain the keyword.
 ```
 find to s
 _________________